About Read more about the MWP: The largest international postdoctoral programme in the Social Sciences and Humanities in Europe. Read more About

 Publications Take a look at the MWP Books, Articles, Working Papers, Annual Reports, Newsletters and much more.
 Read more Publications

-Read more 16 April 2026 Workshop Max Weber Programme for Postdoctoral Studies The right to the city Read more
+Read more 16 June 2026 Workshop Max Weber Programme for Postdoctoral Studies Revisiting the Rules-Based Order’s Crisis: Contemporary Challenges, Historical Precedent and Lessons for EU’s Future Read more

-Read more 16 April 2026 Roundtable Max Weber Programme for Postdoctoral Studies Endgame or entrenchment?
-Hungary's parliamentary election in comparative perspective Read more
+Read more 17 June 2026 Lecture Max Weber Programme for Postdoctoral Studies Causality and Randomized Experiments Read more

 Gender gaps in frontier research, an interview with Carolina Biliotti In this #EUIResearch interview, Max Weber Fellow Carolina Biliotti discusses how emerging research frontiers can widen gender gaps in authorship.
 Her study reveals that in hyper-competitive, high-stakes environments, women are often sidelined from key lead roles in new scientific fields.
 Read more Gender gaps in frontier research, an interview with Carolina Biliotti